samsoncs/milabowl/milabowl-astro/src/content/rules/rules.md

 for a given gameweek.
 Get **-1** point if you traded out the most traded out player in FPL overall for a given gameweek.

+## Suggested Rule Revisions
+These are rules that have proposed revisions, that will be voted on during next board meeting.

+#### GW PS
+Gameweek Position rule should start at 4 points, and decrease with 0.5 per grouping, instead of increasing from 0.
+Optionally it should skip X places per grouping of X players (depends on implementation difficulty).
+I.E: If two people share first place they should recieve 4 points, next grouping would then be 3rd place, and should recive 3 points (not 3.5 points).
+The last grouping should always recive 0 points.

+#### Trendy Bitch
+Trendy bitch should be based on most traded player out/in within Milabowl FPL league, and not overall FPL trades.

+## Future Rules
+Here are suggestions for new rules, that will be voted on during the next board meeting of Milabowl.
+All the point values are provisional and should also be determined during said board meeting.

+#### Penalty (P)
+Get **3** points per player on your FPL team that missed a penalty.
+If player is captained recieve **6** points.

+#### Sellout (-$)
+Get **-2** if the players you traded out this round recieved more points than the players you traded in.